Think you need to clean your data?

 Why You Should Care About Data Hygiene

-A recent Cloudingo blog described the 1-10-100 rule which states that it costs $1 per record to prevent dirty data, $10 per record to clean and dedupe, and $100 per record when no data quality practices are put into place.
-The longer data quality is ignored, the more costly the solution becomes.
+A recent Cloudingo blog described the 1-10-100 rule.
+This states it costs $1 per record to prevent dirty data, $10 per record to clean and dedupe, and $100 per record when no data quality practices are put into place.
+Clearly, the longer data quality is ignored, the more costly the solution becomes.

 Getting Started with Data Cleansing

 It’s common knowledge that CRM data must be cleaned regularly.
-Whether it’s deduping, updating, consolidating, or eliminating, a clean database will quickly return to its dirty ways unless ongoing data management processes are in place.
+So, whether it’s deduping, updating, consolidating, or eliminating, a clean database will quickly return to its dirty ways unless ongoing data management processes are in place.

 If you want to make data hygiene a priority (and you should), here are four ways to get started: